High Uintas Wilderness

 The High Uintas Wilderness /juːˈɪntəz/ is a wilderness area located in northeastern Utah, United States.
 The wilderness covers the Uinta Mountains, encompassing parts of Duchesne and Summit counties.
 Designated as a wilderness in 1984, the area is located within parts of Ashley National Forest and Uinta-Wasatch-Cache National Forest, managed by the U.S. Forest Service.
 The highest peak in Utah, Kings Peak, lies within the wilderness area along with some of Utah's highest peaks, particularly those over 13,000 ft.

 Mirror Lake Highway is closed in the winter, usually opening annually near Memorial Day.
 Winter access is allowed for snowmobiling (though snowmobiling is not allowed within the Wilderness Area), cross-country skiing, and snowshoeing.

 In popular culture

 Despite being filmed in Canada, the area is specifically referred to in, and the setting for most of, the 2017 film The Mountain Between Us.

+Climate

+There is a SNOTEL weather station near Brown Duck Lake, in the southeast of the High Uintas Wilderness.
+Brown Duck has a subalpine climate (Köppen Dfc).